Leases · Retail

 “The owner was originally looking to sell the building, but the cost to renovate was very high and presented challenges,” Dennis Boyle, a vice president at MacKenzie, told CO.
 “The brewery deal made sense for the owner.
 With both the owner and tenant contributing to the renovation costs it enabled the deal to work.”

-Located at 8 N. Main Street, the site was originally the home of Jones & Co.
-Bankers and in the early 1900s, The First National Bank, before a fire destroyed the property in 1914.
-After being rebuilt, the new structure was also lost to a fire in 1925 until a fire-proof building was constructed in the 1930s.
+The site at 8 N. Main Street originally housed Jones & Co.
+Bankers and, in the early 1900s, The First National Bank, before a fire destroyed the property in 1914, according to a prepared statement.
+The property’s history also includes another destructive fire that ultimately led to a fire-proof rebuild in the 1930s.

-“Given the building’s use by three different financial institutions and its local recognition as a long-time bank, we felt it was important to preserve this legacy by incorporating a banking term into the name of our new brewery,” Tignall said.
+“Given the building’s use by three different financial institutions and its local recognition as a long-time bank, we felt it was important to preserve this legacy by incorporating a banking term into the name of our new brewery,” Tignall said in the statement.
 “Liquidity seemed to fit the bill given the fact that the best assets are liquid, which has also become the tagline of our brewery.”

 Requests for comment from the owner were not immediately returned.